PXVEENKUMXR/My-C/File-Management.md

 ---

-## 1 .Write a C program to create a new text file and write "Hello, World!" to it?
+## Write a C program to create a new text file and write "Hello, World!" to it?

 ```c
 #include<stdio.h>